 America is getting older.
 As the baby boomers start to reach their “golden years” our population is growing older and living longer.
 And as the number of elder Oregonians continues to increase, so does the need to ensure this vulnerable segment of society are properly cared for and protected by the law.
+Medical malpractice can sometimes lead to wrongful death, in the event where this has happened to a loved one, it might be a good idea to get in touch lawyer (siegel-law-elder-abuse-neglect-attorney-wrongful-death).

 To help ensure the well being of elder members of society in Oregon, the Oregon legislature recently passed a new law creating a mandatory duty on Oregon attorneys to report elder abuse.
 The law became effective on January 1, 2015, and it requires attorneys to report elder abuse if certain conditions are met – subject to ethical exceptions.